A look at Ohioans facing charges in the US Capitol siege

 COLUMBUS, Ohio (AP) — More than 250 federal cases have been brought against individuals who allegedly took part in or helped plot the deadly Jan.
 6 insurrection at the U.S. Capitol by supporters of former President Donald Trump.
-At least 11 of those cases were against Ohio residents identified through social media and surveillance footage to the FBI.
+At least 12 of those cases were against Ohio residents identified through social media and surveillance footage to the FBI and often turned in by friends or family members.

-In the days and weeks following the assault, a Whitehall man was arrested after he was seen on video wearing a jacket with his painting company's name on the back while he kicked in a Capitol building window.
-A Cleveland school occupational therapist was arrested after social media users linked her to photos taken in the chamber of the U.S. Senate.
-Two Columbus-area men were charged after one was caught on Capitol surveillance footage allegedly stealing a coat rack.

-The group of Ohio residents also include four people linked to the far-right Oath Keepers militia group who have been indicted on charges that they planned and coordinated with one another in the attack.

 TROY ELBERT FAULKNER — suburban Columbus